 You do not have to be a resident of Jeff Davis Parish to get help from CADA

 Our emergency shelter operates 365 days a year, 24 hours a day.
-Our goal is to break the cycle of domestic abuse and to empower our residents through training, development, and support.
+Our goal is to provide a safe shelter environment, advocacy and empowering programs to survivors and their children who are victims of domestic abuse..
 CADA will also assist victims of domestic abuse in Jeff Davis Parish to obtain temporary restraining orders against their abuser.

 Jeff Davis CADA is now a full fledged United Way Agency!